msft-mirror-aosp/platform.compatibility.cdd/3_software/3_8_user-interface-compatibility.md

     in [section 7.2.3](#7_2_3_navigation_keys) MUST launch the user-selected assist app, in other words the app that implements `VoiceInteractionService`, or an activity handling the `ACTION_ASSIST` intent.
-*   [C-SR] STRONGLY RECOMMENDED to use long press on `HOME` key as this designated interaction.

 ### 3.8.5\.
 Alerts and Toasts